 The term “Unaccompanied Youth” includes youth in homeless situations who are not in the physical custody of a parent or guardian.

-An Unaccompanied Youth has reasons for not being in the care of a parent or guardian may vary.
+An Unaccompanied Youth has various reasons for not being in the care of a parent or guardian.

 Many youth leave home because they are forced to leave by their parent or other adult.
 Family conflict, teen pregnancy, gay or lesbian lifestyle or inappropriate behavior are common reasons why teens report they are kicked out.
 It is important to remember that parents have a legal obligation to provide for their children until that child is 18 years old.

 Other youth may leave home on their own, or “runaway”.
 While many adults assume that youth leave home to be rebellious, this is not often the case with Unaccompanied Youth.
 Many youth runaway because they do not feel home is a safe environment and often do not have another safe, regular living arrangement.
 Family conflict, physical or sexual abuse, domestic violence, mental health or parent control issues are some of the reasons teens report leaving home.
 These youth often “couch surf”, live in shelters, cars, or campgrounds.
 These youth often do not know where they will sleep each night.

 Other reasons that youth may leave home may be due to of economic hardship.
 This is often the case with families who are already low-income and cannot properly take care of the needs of their older children.
 These youth often leave to reduce the economic burden at home.